SonarSystems/Delivery-Slot-Picker/README.md

 - The website is only handling the frontend logic of the delivery slot picker.
 No backend or database is assumed at this stage.

+- Second Friday meaning every other Friday and not the second Friday alone.

 ## Commands

 ### Command to Setup Project